 “This man was handed over to you by God’s deliberate plan and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.
 24 But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him.”
 (Acts 2:23-24)

-After Peter’s message, thousands believed and the message was embraced by multitudes around the world of that day – all without any compulsion.
-The reason for the widespread acceptance were the writings of the Taurat and prophets of Zabur that had been written down hundreds of years previously.
-The people examined these scriptures to see if they did indeed foretell the coming, the death and the resurrection of Isa al Masih.
-These same unchanged scriptures are available today so we can also investigate the death and resurrection of Isa al Masih, and if it was according to “God’s deliberate plan and foreknowledge” as Peter declared.
+After Peter’s message, thousands believed and multitudes around the world embraced the message – all without any compulsion.
+The reason for the widespread acceptance was the writings of the Taurat and prophets of Zabur that already existed.
+The people examined these scriptures to see if they did foretell the coming, the death and the resurrection of Isa al Masih.
+Fortunately, these same unchanged scriptures are available today so we can also investigate the death and resurrection of Isa al Masih, and if it was according to “God’s deliberate plan and foreknowledge” as Peter declared.
 Here we summarize some of what the first hearers of the Injil observed from the Taurat, going back as far as Adam and the six-day creation, as they

-They examined the scriptures carefully because the message from the apostles was strange and new to them.
-We are prejudiced to reject messages that are new and strange to our ears.
-We all do this.
-But if this message was from Allah, and they rejected it, the warning of Surah al-Ghashiyah (Surah 88 – The Overwhelming) would come upon them.
+They examined the scriptures carefully because the message from the apostles was strange and new.
+In general, we are not open to messages that are new and strange to us.
+However, if this message was from Allah, and they rejected it, the warning of Surah al-Ghashiyah (Surah 88 – The Overwhelming) would come upon them.